You would find better ways for businesses and organisations to work and achieve their goals.

 You would look after and fix electrical and mechanical equipment used in industry, from factories and power stations to aircraft and escalators.

 You would follow manufacturer's technical manuals and use testing instruments and tools to help locate faults.

 You would need to understand engineering drawings and be aware of health and safety legislation.

 If you work in preventative (planned) maintenance you would:

 In emergency maintenance you would respond immediately when equipment breaks down.

-You’d organise your team to make sure that they can respond to breakdowns at any time of day or night.
+You would organise your team to make sure that they can respond to breakdowns at any time of day or night.

 The job is also referred to as operations manager.

-As a production manager, you'll need to:
+As a production manager, you will need to:

-You'll be involved in the pre-production (planning) stage as well as the production (control and supervision) stage.
+You will be involved in the pre-production (planning) stage as well as the production (control and supervision) stage.
 A large part of the job is dealing with people management.